* Manchester United come from behind to win again

 Redknapp, who has agreed a 2-1/2 year deal with Rangers, will take control for the first time against Sunderland on Tuesday aiming to deny the north-east club a second win in west London in just over a week after they beat Fulham last weekend.

-Sunderland were well beaten on Saturday, losing 4-2 at home to a very assured West Brom, who will end the weekend in third spot if Chelsea fail to beat City.
+Sunderland were well beaten on Saturday though, losing 4-2 at home to a very assured West Brom, who will end the weekend in a Champions League spot if Chelsea fail to beat City on Sunday.

 West Brom dominated at the Stadium of Light, scoring twice before halftime through Zoltan Gera and Shane Long, and adding two more after it, with Romelu Lukaku scoring from a penalty and Marc-Antoine Fortune scoring with the last kick of the game.

-Sunderland's goals came from Craig Gardner and Stephane Sessegnon.
-Sunderland stayed close to the relegation zone, with 12 points from 12 matches.
+Sunderland’s goals came from Craig Gardner and Stephane Sessegnon.
+While West Brom climbed to third, Sunderland stayed close to the relegation zone, with 12 points from 12 matches.

 “I thought we passed the ball brilliantly and managed to pick them off.
 To score four goals against any team is a great performance,” West Brom coach Steve Clarke told the BBC.